jeremiak/jeremiak.com/_posts/2022-12-18-more-stable-scrapers-with-recursive-promises.md

 ---
-title: A promise lasts forever
+title: Promises for more stability
 description: Javascript Promises make it easy to add retry behavior to web scrapers
 ---